-This full 40-hour Maine DHHS approved hybrid course follows the Maine CRMA curriculum and Ch.
-113 Regulations for unlicensed support staff certification to give non-injectable medications to Residents in the Level 4 residential care setting. ( Assisted living, nursing home, outpatient medical office, drug detox recovery and a variety of other residential healthcare services).
-Non-injectable medications include: pills/tablets/capsules, liquids, inhalers (through nose or mouth), nasal spray, eye drops, ear drops, topical creams/ointments/lotions, vaginal/ rectal creams or suppositories.
+This 40-hour DHHS approved hybrid course follows the Maine CRMA curriculum and Ch.
+113 Regulations for unlicensed support staff certification in Maine, to give non-injectable medications in the Level 4 residential care setting.

 This course is specifically for students who are unable to attend a live class due to work/scheduling constraints.
 To be accepted into this course, you must already be employed and experienced in residential healthcare and able to manage independent study from the learning resources in this website below.